swcarpentry/python-novice-gapminder/_episodes/06-libraries.md

     *   Notice that by default Python will list all files, including 'hidden' files and directories (starting with `.`), whereas `ls` in Bash does not.
-    *   If you downloaded and unzipped the `python-novice-gapminder-data.zip` file, you should see the 'data' directory here.
     *   Use `listdir` without any input to list the contents of the current working directory, or provide the path to another directory to list the contents of that directory.